 Grandparents' Visitation and Custody: Background

-Grandparents in every state in the United States have rights, in some circumstances, to be awarded custody of their grandchildren or to be awarded court-mandated visitation with their grandchildren.
-Grandparents' rights are not constitutional in nature, nor did they exist at common law.
-Recognition of grandparents' rights by state legislatures is a fairly recent trend, and most of the statutes have been in effect for less than 40 years.
+Grandparents in every state in the country have rights, in some circumstances, to be awarded custody of their grandchildren or to be awarded court-mandated visitation with their grandchildren.
+Grandparents' rights do not come from the Constitution, nor did they exist traditionally.
+Recognition of grandparents' rights by state legislatures is a fairly recent trend, and most of the statutes granting these rights have been in effect for less than 40 years.

 The basic premise of allowing grandparents visitation rights is that a child needs grandparents, and other family members, in their lives in order to grow up to be healthy adults.
 Grandparent visitation laws often expand visitation rights to other family members, as well, including siblings.
 When this is the case, it may be called "third party visitation rights" or "nonparent visitation rights."

 Visitation rights for non-parents are most common when a child's immediate family is no longer intact.
 Sometimes this means that parents have divorced, and the child would benefit from having grandparents in their life, even if the child's custodial parent does not agree.
 In other situations, nonparent visitation rights are granted when a child is adopted, or put in foster care.
 Courts are more likely to grant non-parent visitation when the child has been adopted or is in foster care, because the child's biological parents' wishes are not at issue.